toanleviet95/shorten.me/README.md

 WEB API URL: **https://xme-services.herokuapp.com/** (Note: JWT secure API if you want to test REST API you must use TOKEN that I put in frontend/public/js/config.js.
 Using authentication Bearer TOKEN)

+*Note:* This is a simple app so there is no login/authentication to analytic page.
+Information of shorteners will be stored in cookies of client's browser.

 ## Technical Skills

 Frontend: **AngularJS**